jvillemure/presentations-relops/intro.md

   that is: !(x < y) && !(y < x) is an Equivalence.

 In other words, a Strict weak ordering may admit incomparable distinct objects;
-but
-but any two incomparable objects are
+but any two incomparable objects are to be considered as equivalent with respect to this ordering.

+A good mental model for strict weak ordering is the following:
+A strict weak ordering is a strong ordering of the equivalent object.

 Example1: lexicographic ordering of strings of chars is finer than case insensitive lexicographic ordering of strings of chars.

-Example2:
+The equivalence classes are the sets of case independent strings.

+Example2: comparing the truncated values of two floating points.
+The equivalence classes are the sets of truncated floating point values.

 ### Partial Ordering